anydotcrypto/metatransactions/README.md

 mainnet-relayhub
 ```

 We cover the pros/cons for the ProxyHub and RelayHub here.
-If you are not sure which one to use, then we recommend ```mainnet-proxyhub``` as it works for all existing contracts. e.g. every relay transactions are sent via a minimal proxy contract.
+If you are not sure which one to use, then we recommend ```mainnet-proxyhub``` as it works for all existing contracts. e.g. the meta-transaction is sent via a minimal proxy contract.

 4. You need to decide which replay protection to use and there are two options.